 This message displays when the vehicle's engine oil pressure is low.
 The oil pressure light also appears on the instrument cluster.
-See Engine Oil Pressure Light on page 5-22.
+See Engine Oil Pressure Light ⇔ 117.

 Stop the vehicle immediately, as engine damage can result from driving a vehicle with low oil pressure.
 Have the vehicle serviced by your dealer as soon as possible when this message is displayed.